 Department of Finance - who provide NIDA and NI Direct services- will process citizen data as part of the identity checking service they provide for citizens – ‘The NICS Identity Assurance service (NIDA)’.
 Use of NIDA along with the SureCert Service delivered by NI Direct provides a real-time ID and Biometric identity checking service, to enable citizens to prove their identity to access government services.
 This will be the first part of the process where an individual will add their identity details, which will be verified here and then sent to HSC data processors for the above matching and checks to be performed before a certificate is provided.

 Ernst & Young (EY) - will provide a team to conduct manual matching where the CCS cannot do this automatically and to maintain the certificate generation volumes.
 EY will also capture your data in the COVIDCert call centre for citizens to apply for exemption and recovery based COVIDCerts.
 The data you provide in applying for your Covid Certificate may be used by EY to ensure the quality of your data in the Vaccine Management System, to ensure your vaccine data on the VMS is accurate and up to date.
 Data stored within CCS may also be analysed by EY to identify covid certification fraud.
+Further to this EY utilise the Azure Synapse Analytics platform to aid the data quality work.

 HH Global - process citizen data to print hard copy certificates when required.

-The HSC Regional Business Services Organisation (BSO) will process testing data on behalf of the PHA, as they host the Central Test Registry (CTR), which stores the public testing (Polymerase Chain Reaction (PCR)) test results.
+The Business Services Organisation (BSO) will process testing data on behalf of the PHA, as they host the Central Test Registry (CTR), which stores the public testing (Polymerase Chain Reaction (PCR)) test results.

 Belfast Health and Social Care Trust (BHSCT) process citizen data as they host the CCS, VMS and CTR applications on their Microsoft Azure platform.